Circuit Board making- The best way to make PCB at home

 From our STAR Maker: Suraj Gehlot

-If you are into electronics, PCBs are the most common things you will see.
+If you are into electronics, PCBs are some of the most common things you will see.
 These boards make our lives easier by eliminating all those connecting wires and breadboards.
-If properly designed, it even makes our project look smaller and sexy.
+If properly designed, it will reduce the size of your device and can look very sexy.

-In this cool tutorial, I will show you how you can make circuit boards at home easily.
+In this tutorial, I will show you how you can make circuit boards at home easily.
 Doing so will save you a lot of time from debugging and double checking the connections on a breadboard.
-You could even make your own arduino after going through this tutorial: DIY Arduino and the current one.
-So, sit back and see how its done really easily :)
+You can even make your own Arduino after going through this DIY Arduino tutorial after this one.
+So, sit back and see how it’s done!

 What are the different ways to make a Circuit Board?

-There are in all three basic methods to make PCB:
+There are in all three basic methods to make a PCB:

 - Iron on Glossy paper method.